The Chinese Government has recently reasserted Sinicization, the project aimed at conforming Christianity into the likeness of Communist China.

 The reason for writing this post is to raise further awareness of what is unfolding in China and to encourage Christians to pray.

 When Paul shared his troubles with the Church in Corinth, he mentioned the efficacy of the prayers offered for him by the Corinthians,

 “We do not want you to be uninformed, brothers and sisters, about the troubles we experienced in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired of life itself.
 9 Indeed, we felt we had received the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 10 He has delivered us from such a deadly peril, and he will deliver us again.
 On him we have set our hope that he will continue to deliver us, 11 as you help us by your prayers.
 Then many will give thanks on our behalf for the gracious favor granted us in answer to the prayers of many.”
 (1 Corinthians 1:8-11)

-Sometimes when we see terrible things in other parts of the world; we are saddened, concerned, but we feel helpless not knowing what to do.
-As Christians, there is always one thing we can do, no matter where we are are in the world, and that is pray.
+When we see terrible things in other parts of the world we respond with sadness, concern, and we may also carry a sense of helplessness, not knowing what to do.
+As Christians, there is always one thing we can do, no matter where we are are in the world, and that is, pray.